sketchplugins/plugin-directory/README.md

 - [Export Flat Svgs](https://github.com/KevinGutowski/ExportFlatSVGs), by Kevin Gutowski: Flatten text within SVGs on export.
 - [Sync with Library](https://github.com/oodesign/sync-with-library), by oodesign: Easily replace local symbols and layer & text styles with library ones.
 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
-- [Copy Updater](https://github.com/lizhengDesign/Sketch-CopyUpdater), by Li Zheng: A Sketch plugin that updates copy based on selected JSON
 - [Coding Toolkit](https://github.com/Coding/coding-sketch-toolkit), by tankxu: A series of commands for CODING designers.
-- [Sketch Sync](https://sensive.co), by Sensive: Create a collaboration hub for your Sketch files.
 - [Sketch Foundation](https://github.com/13protons/sketch-foundation), by Alan Languirand: Toggle layer visibility for all matching layer names on any artboard to create foundational layers like notes and guides more manageable.
 - [Fill Updater](https://github.com/lizhengDesign/Sketch-FillUpdater), by Li Zheng: Fill shapes or symbols with content of selected artboards.
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
-- [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [DarkModeSystem](https://github.com/BDiogo/DarkMode-System), by BDiogo: Apply a Dark Theme to your Project
 - [Sketch Ignore](https://github.com/theboi/sketch-ignore), by Ryan The: s
 - [IcanIcon](https://github.com/Sugarcode-Team/icanicon-live-sketch-plugin), by Sugarcode: icanicon.io allows you to keep your icon libraries in sync with your Design System.
-- [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [Toggle Pixel Fitting](https://github.com/KevinGutowski/PixelFit), by KevinGutowski: A simple plugin to change your pixel fitting preference.
 - [Sketch Webgl](https://github.com/endswithak/sketch-webgl), by endswithak:
 - [Sketch Plugin Snap to 8pt Grid](https://github.com/mheesakkers/sketch-plugin-snap-to-8pt-grid), by Misha: A Sketch plugin which helps with snapping layer properties to the 8 point grid.